hawx/guard-sass/README.md

     guard 'sass', :input => 'styles'

+If you want to require a ruby library that extend sass, use the `:libs` option:

+    guard 'sass', :input => 'styles', :libs => './styles/bourbon/lib/bourbon.rb'

+or for multiple libs:

+    guard 'sass', :input => 'styles',
+                  :libs => %w(./styles/bourbon/lib/bourbon.rb
+                              ./styles/stereoscopy/lib/stereoscopy.rb')

 ### Rails App With the Asset Pipeline

 With the introduction of the [asset pipeline][rpipe] in Rails 3.1 there is no